opconWizard/opcon-docs/docs/reference/best-practices.md

 4. Expand (+) the **Configuration** option.
 5. Double-click the **Services** icon.
 6. Scroll down to the SMA **LSAM service** in the **Services** list.
-7. Confirm the **LSAM\'s Status** is **Started**.
+7. Confirm the **LSAM's Status** is **Started**.

 ## Use Threshold Dependencies for Late to Start Notifications on a Job-dependent External Event

 #### Use Case

 We have a job which is dependent on a file arriving.
-The job is built
-\'On Hold\' and [SMA Resource Monitor]{.GeneralSMAResourceMonitor} sends a \$JOB:RELEASE when the file arrives.
+The job is built 'On Hold' and [SMA Resource Monitor]{.GeneralSMAResourceMonitor} sends a $JOB:RELEASE when the file arrives.
 The problem is we are not notified if the file is late arriving.
 How can we set this up to receive a Late to Start notification?

 #### Answer

-If a job is \'On Hold\', it is not in a \"Qualifying\" status and the
-\"Flag Job As Late\" setting is ignored.
-Instead of building the job
-\"On Hold\", use a **threshold dependency** to release the job once the file arrives.
+If a job is 'On Hold', it is not in a "Qualifying" status and the "Flag Job As Late" setting is ignored.
+Instead of building the job "On Hold", use a **threshold dependency** to release the job once the file arrives.

 ##### Procedure Explanation

-A threshold will be created to use as an \"On\" and \"Off\" switch for the job. [[SMA Resource Monitor]{.GeneralSMAResourceMonitor}](../utilities/SMA-Resource-Monitor/Introduction.md) will watch for the arrival of the file and send a \$THRESHOLD:SET event to update the threshold to the determined value.
+A threshold will be created to use as an "On" and "Off" switch for the job. [[SMA Resource Monitor]{.GeneralSMAResourceMonitor}](../utilities/SMA-Resource-Monitor/Introduction.md) will watch for the arrival of the file and send a $THRESHOLD:SET event to update the threshold to the determined value.
 The job will have a threshold dependency equal to the value [SMA Resource Monitor]{.GeneralSMAResourceMonitor} will set once the file arrives.
-This leaves the job in a \"Waiting Threshold Dependency\" status until the files arrives.
+This leaves the job in a "Waiting Threshold Dependency" status until the files arrives.

-The job will also have a \"Flag Job As Late to Start\" value set up.
+The job will also have a "Flag Job As Late to Start" value set up.
 This will flag the job as [Late to Start]{.skd-job-statuses} if the file has not arrived by the determined time.
 ENS will send an notification if the job is [Late to Start]{.skd-job-statuses}.
-The job will update the threshold value once it is complete, closing the loop for the next day\'s processing.
+The job will update the threshold value once it is complete, closing the loop for the next day's processing.

 ##### Procedure